 Letters, once again, this time some well known or as the author says eminent parents write letters to their daughters.
-Letters to the daughter were made famous by none another than Jawahar Lal Nehru, when his letters to Indira Gandhi came in the form of books.
-I remember reading them when I was a kid and the impression is that of a father trying to keep in touch with the daughter while he is in Jail, or when he is away from her, and he mentions small little things to her, things that a father tells her daughter.
+Letters to the daughter were made famous by none another than Jawahar Lal Nehru when his letters to Indira Gandhi came in the form of books.
+I remember reading them when I was a kid.
+And the impression is that of a father trying to keep in touch with the daughter while he is in Jail, or when he is away from her.
+And he mentions small little things to her, things that a father tells his daughter.
 So, I was keen to hear what the successful parents of my generation tell their daughters.
 The list of parents writing is luminous.
-Does the book live up to my expectation? – In a very limited way may be.
+Does the book Legacy, live up to my expectation? – In a very limited way may be.